BeiBen Truck: Models

+Bangladesh Army Type 79A ribbon bridge on Tiema XC2200 truck.

 Specifications

 Traditionally, Beiben trucks are equipped with Weichai engines and Fuller FAST transmissions in most markets.
 Certain models are also equipped with the ZF 16S151 transmission and Deutz air-cooled engines.

 ZF and Beiben has a joint venture in Chongqing China, to manufacture ZF Beiben Drivetech transmissions.

 The first Beiben Euro-5 truck is equipped with a Euro-5 Weichai WP12-430 engine, coupled with a ZF-Beiben 9T2280 transmission.

 The first Automated Manual Transmission (AMT) BEIBEN trucks are equipped with the FAST 16JZSD200 transmission, Euro-5 Weichai engine, successfully delivered to Singapore.

 The first Beiben Euro-VI compliant trucks are equipped with a Weichai WP13-500 engine, with a FAST 12JZSD240 AMT transmission, delivered to the local users in Singapore.